workdojos/Dojos-Fresh-Hugo-Theme/content/clinician.md

 <br>
 {{% subtitle5 "We empower people to build things." %}}

 The best builders have all the tools!
 Open-source tech makes anything possible.
-The dashboard above can be yours, a gateway to another world.
+A dashboard is the gateway to another world.
 Your world!

-For less than a dollar a day you'll be sitting on top of a mountain of building blocks for you, your family, your business, your digital dreams.
+For less than a dollar a day you'll atop a mountain of building blocks for you, your family, your business, your digital dreams.

 <br>

 {{% subtitle5 "What do you want to build today?" %}}

 Build a Twitter.
 Start a business.
-Dish up the coolest family server on the block.
+Dish up the coolest family media server on the block.
 Organize everything.
 HOST IT YOUR WAY!
 <br>
 <table>
     <caption></caption>